-Increase use of breast cancer data from registries and other information systems for decision making.

-The cancer registry and other national information systems provide a wealth of data on services available throughout the health system.
+Recommendation #8: Increase use breast cancer data from registries and other information systems for decision making The cancer registry and other national information systems provide a wealth of data on services available throughout the health system.
 These data are particularly robust in Sao Paulo state and city.
 However, these systems are difficult to navigate and extract information in a user-friendly fashion.
 Furthermore, several respondents acknowledged that these systems exist but expressed challenges finding the time to extract the data to use for decision-making.

 Further investment should be made to summarize and present the available data to policymakers.
-In addition, more user friendly portals and informational systems should be made available to easily extract data and generate interactive reports and graphs on the basis of these extensive information systems.
+In addition more use friendly portals and informational systems to more easily extract data and generate interactive reports and graphs on the basis of these extensive information systems.
 These complementary systems could help improve communication among programs and ensure policymakers and managers have and understand the data they need to make decisions.

-To summarize, Brazil and the city of São Paulo are to be commended both for medical-technical achievements in breast cancer diagnosis and treatment and for their commitment to doing even more.
-The significant challenges that exist in reducing breast cancer morbidity and mortality and achieving patient-centered care are surmountable.
+To summarize, Brazil and the city of Sao Paulo are to be commended both for medical-technical achievements in breast cancer diagnosis and treatment and for their commitment to doing even more.
+The significant challenges that exist in reducing breast cancer morbidity and mortality and achieving client-centered care are surmountable.